Does this course count?

-- Elementary Modern Hebrew language classes can count EITHER to fulfill the foreign language requirement or to earn VLPA.
+- Elementary Modern Hebrew language classes can count either to fulfill the foreign language (FL) requirement or to earn VLPA credit.
 You choose!
-You can use our first-year sequence to meet your FL requirement, or, if you have already met your FL requirement with another language, then you can earn 15 credits of VLPA by taking HEBR 411-412-413.
+The first-year modern Hebrew sequence can be used to meet your FL requirement, or, if you have already met your FL requirement with another language, then you can earn 15 credits of VLPA by taking MODHEB 101-102-103.

-- Our summer intensive course (HEBR 401) is the equivalent of HEBR 411-412-413, so that’s another great option for meeting either FL or VLPA requirements.
+- The UW’s summer quarter Intensive Modern Hebrew Language course (MODHEB 105) is the equivalent of MODHEB 101-102-103, making it another great option for meeting either FL or VLPA requirements.

-- One important thing to keep in mind, though: you can only count these credits toward VLPA if you complete through the third quarter (HEBR 413).
-If you take HEBR 411 and/or HEBR 412 and then drop Hebrew, oh well – no VLPA.
+- An important thing to keep in mind, howevert: you can only count these credits toward VLPA if you complete Hebrew through the third quarter (MODHEB 103).
+Students who only take MODHEB 101 and MODHEB 102 and then drop Hebrew cannot receive VLPA credit.

-- All language courses at the second-year level and beyond can count toward VLPA.
-That means HEBR 421-422-423 and all of our literature and culture courses with an HEBR prefix.
+- Language courses at the second-year level and beyond can count toward VLPA.
+That means that MODHEB 201-202-203 and all MODHEB literature and culture courses can be counted toward VLPA credit.

-Engineers, take note: your options are different in the College of Engineering.
-Only HEBR 413 and above may count toward VLPA.
+Engineers, take note: options are different in the College of Engineering.
+Only MODHEB 103 and above may count toward VLPA.

 Other colleges and schools within the University have other policies.
-Want to read the fine print?
-For more information on FL requirements, transfer credit, and grading options, check out the details at Advising in Undergraduate Academic Affairs.
+For the fine print on FL requirements, transfer credit, and grading options, check out the details at Advising in Undergraduate Academic Affairs.

-Elementary and intermediate language sequences in Modern Hebrew count toward majors both in NELC (Near Eastern Languages and Civilization) and in Jewish Studies.
-Five credits – from HEBR 413, HEBR 421, HEBR 422, or HEBR 423 — may count toward a minor in Jewish Studies.
-More advanced text and culture courses – such as HEBR 451, HEBR 452, HEBR 456, and HEBR 457 – count toward both the majors and the minors in NELC and Jewish Studies.
+Elementary and intermediate language sequences in Modern Hebrew count toward majors in NELC (Near Eastern Languages and Civilization).
+More advanced text and culture courses – such as MODHEB 401 through MODHEB 408 – count toward both NELC majors and the minors.

-Starting Autumn Quarter 2014: Professor Sokoloff’s course “Literature and the Holocaust” (NEAR E 441/C LIT 441) will count toward the new UW Diversity Requirement.
-Students who wish to continue their study of Hebrew beyond the second year level may take this course, read some of the texts in their original Hebrew, and receive an additional 2 credits of HEBR 490 (Independent Study).
+Many Hebrew literature and culture courses count toward the UW’s diversity requirement.
+Students who wish to continue their study of Hebrew beyond the second year level may take the courses listed below, read some of the texts in their original Hebrew, and receive an additional 2 credits of MODHEB490 (Independent Study).
+Eligible courses include: